adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 If a selector deviates from the rules inside the abstraction, it should be removed from the list.
 Otherwise we could regress the other selectors and potentially experience override issues.

-It's important to note that this is just one reuse technique at our disposal.
+It's important to note that this is just one technique at our disposal.
 When a *thing* is well understood we can make use of other techniques, which we'll discuss in [Modules](/chapters/modules/), [State](/chapters/state/) and [Modifiers](/chapters/modifiers/).

 ## What about mixins?